 What is very cool (in my opinion) is illness-only cover for indoor cats.
 These guys really don’t get in many accidents so it makes sense.

 The amount you pay is a co-payment.
 Only PetPlan / Petcover offer 100% cover, and only up to 4-8 years of age depending on the breed.
 80% cover leaves you to pay 20% of the bill and is fairly standard.

 Routine Care Benefit

 This is of dubious benefit, but if you want it, great.
 If you look at what is paid out versus the extra you pay for it, it’s hard to make it pay its way.
-Of these plans, only Prosure Platinum and Woolworths Comprehensive Cover have Routine Care included as standard.
+Only some plans have Routine Care included as standard.

 Paralysis Tick Limit